kaustubhsonar/Demo.Terraform/README.md

  - local vs remote state.

 ## Terraform modules
+ - Modules are the way to `resue the code`.
  - Modules are containers for multiple resources that are used together.
- - It is a way to package and resue the configuration
  - Types of modules
     - The root module
       <p>Every terraform configuration has a root module</p>